1 Name of Medicine

 Results from the NHL1-2003 clinical trial in patients with previously untreated advanced indolent non-Hodgkin's lymphoma and mantle cell lymphoma.

-Tables 4 and 5 describe safety data from the NHL1-2003 study with previously untreated advanced indolent NHL who received bendamustine IV (90 mg/m2) in combination with rituximab (375 mg/m2).
+Table 4 and Table 5 describe safety data from the NHL1-2003 study with previously untreated advanced indolent NHL who received bendamustine IV (90 mg/m2) in combination with rituximab (375 mg/m2).

 Adverse event data provided below is based on published data and is therefore limited in nature.